dirigible-io/dirigible-io.github.io/samples/complex_job_console.md

 1. Create a project **job_console_project**
 2. Then create a JavaScript service named **my_job_handler.js**
-3. Within the service code, enter the following content:
+3. Replace the service code with the following content:

 #### Log Levels